pramit-majumder/Hexapoda/README.md

 # KRS Hexapod Robot

 ## Overview
-This repository contains the design and simulation files for a six-legged robotic platform (**hexapod**) developed by the KRS Robotics Team.
+This repository contains the design and simulation files for a six-legged robotic platform (**hexapod**) developed by the KRS Embedded Team.
 The project integrates CAD modeling, ROS 2/Gazebo simulation, and control system development, with plans for hardware implementation using ST3215 digital servos.

 ---